All Episodes

 And this occurred due to a 1984 law.

-There's a system for people to get on disability insurance, social security.
+There's a system for people to get on disability insurance, Social Security.

 There's a pathway.

-Sort of like the Americans with Disability Act itself, which has allowed a lot of people to jump on the dole.
+It's been spelled out, sort of like the Americans with Disability Act itself, which has allowed a lot of people to jump on the dole.

 Just has.